the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 });
 ~~~~~~~~

-We will fix it so that `setState()` is used and relies on the state or props consistently.
-You fix it at other places, too.

-The `setSearchTopStories()` method relies on the previous state, and this is a good example to use a function over an object in `setState()`.
+In our code, the `setSearchTopStories()` method relies on the previous state, and this is a good example to use a function over an object in `setState()`.
 Right now, it looks like the following code:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~~